-15.13 It is proposed that surface water will be directed into an onsite reticulation system before being discharged to two attenuation ponds to the north of the site - refer to Drawing no. 210.
+16.20 It is proposed that surface water will be directed into an onsite reticulation system before being discharged to two attenuation ponds to the north of the site.
 The ponds have been sized to accommodate the predicted storm water volumes generated during a 1-in-100 year storm event, increased by 20% for the predicted effects of climate change.
 Both attenuation ponds will drain to the north-east and outfall into an existing storm sewer that was installed as part of the R120 upgrade works to the east of the Proposed Development site.
-The Pinnacle Consulting Engineers, Flood Risk Assessment and the Engineering Planning Report review the existing and proposed surface water environment and accompanies the planning application for the Proposed Development.
+The Pinnacle Consulting Engineers, Flood Risk Assessment and the Engineering Planning Report, submitted as part of the planning application, review the existing and proposed surface water environment and accompanies the planning application for the Proposed Development.